 1. The radio does not have a power switch.
 Verify that the power is off before connecting the radio to a power source.
 2. Confirm proper grounding.
 3. Verify the ground bond from the ground lug on the radio through external surge protection.
 4. Confirm that the ground lug connection has not bypassed the isolator converter.
-5. Ensure proper polarity.
-Typically, a red wire is for positive (+) connection.
-6. Insert the connector into the slot.
-The connector only fits one way.
+5. Insert the connector into the slot.
+The connector can only fit one way.
+Make sure the red wire is connected to the slot marked +.

-4.11 Connecting the GPIO connectors
+4.10 Connecting the GPIO connectors